A Three-Session Strategy Workshop

 Intrafocus consultants have decades of experience in strategy workshop facilitation.
 We have developed a three session strategy workshop based on the strategic principles found in the Balanced Scorecard Methodology.
 The methodology, which examines the four focus areas (or Perspectives) of Finance, Customer, Internal Processes and Organisational Capacity, builds a ‘balanced’ strategy through the use of facilitated exercises.
 The three sessions take place during the mornings of three consecutive days.

-The morning sessions last between four and six hours each depending on the number of attendees.
-The facilitator organises ‘homework’ for the afternoon that usually takes around an hour to complete.
-This time is also used by the facilitator to write a critique of the session output which is presented the next day.
+The morning sessions last between four and six hours each, depending on the number of attendees.
+The facilitator organises ‘homework’ for the afternoon that usually takes around two hours to complete.
+The facilitator will provide a critique of each session and present it the next day.

-The aim of the three sessions is to create an Integrated Strategy Map, similar to the illustration below.
+The three sessions aim to create an Integrated Strategy Map, similar to the illustration below.
 Our consultants will also record all of the material generated in a Strategy document using a pre-defined template.
 Please download a copy of the template shown on the right-hand side of this page.

 A three-session facilitated workshop based on the balanced scorecard methodology